 My current life:

 Eliza and Libby Kate, Melissa’s daughters.

-Over the past 2 years I have had many ups and downs.
+Over the past 3 years I have had many ups and downs.
 Good news and bad news.
 I have changed.
 I am a different person.
 I trust with all my heart that God will take care of me and my family.
 I do not sweat the small stuff.
 I have learned that God will not give me more than I can handle.
 I know that I am a strong woman.
 I cannot control my future, so I refuse to have anxiety about.
 Instead, I choose to embrace the present.
 I focus on the gift of each day.
 It is up to me to choose to be a survivor each day.
 I know that God’s timing is perfect and He will help me to be strong.
 Being diagnosed with cancer was the worst and best thing that has ever happened to me.
 It is a terrible disease, but it brings out so much love, giving, generosity, and caring in people.
 I have never felt more supported and loved as I do now.
 I have tons of people praying for me and doing random acts of kindness in my name.
+One of the greatest blessings in my life has been my rosary group.
+The saying, “it takes a village” is so true.
+They are a big part of my village.
+I cannot stress how important having a great village is for cancer patients and all moms.
+The support and encouragement from this group, my family and friends get me through the day sometime.
 It took a stage 4 cancer diagnosis to bring peace to my life.
 It took time and therapy, but I am proud to say that I am my best self.
 I am able to love and be loved unconditionally

 “Be thankful for the bad things in life.
 For they opened your eyes to the good things you weren’t paying attention to before!” –anonymous